LucioFranco/blog/content/blog/announce-tonic-0-1.md

 Today marks Tonic's first alpha release, and over the next few months we will be working hard to ensure that Tonic is ready for production usage.
 A lot of the implementation has already been proven in production environments via [`tower-grpc`].
-Over the next few months as [`tokio`] comes closer to a full stable release Tonic will follow with its own stable releases.
+Over the next few months as [`tokio`] 0.2 comes closer to a full stable release, Tonic will follow with its own stable releases.

 ### Conclusion